Malcolm Slaney

 Publications and Pointers

-Systems Laboratory at Microsoft in Mountain View, CA.
+and Dialog group at Microsoft Research in Mountain View, CA,

-IBM's Almaden Research Center.
-My IBM work is described on
+Research Center.
+My IBM work is described on this page.

 Research, Apple Computer's Advanced Technology Group, and